 These tax database services are developed for use primarily by experienced tax professionals and may be overwhelming or frustrating to the novice user at first.
-Researchers may wish to consult, as an overview, Katherine Pratt et al., The Virtual Tax Library: A Comparison of Five Electronic Tax Research Platforms, 8 Flor.
-Tax Rev. 933 (2008).
-This article provides a detailed comparison of the primary and secondary resources and features of LexisNexis, Westlaw, BNA Tax & Accounting Center, CCH IntelliConnect, and Thomson Reuters Checkpoint (formerly known as RIA Checkpoint).
 Additional guidance is available by contacting the Law Library Reference Desk.

 Thomson Reuters Checkpoint includes electronic equivalents of the Federal Tax Coordinator 2d and United States Tax Reporter print "looseleaf services."
-The Law Library also maintains these two titles in print (Tax Collection).
+The Law Library also maintains these two titles in print, in the Tax Collection.
 Checkpoint includes selected Warren Gorham & Lamont tax journals and treatises, and other analytical and news materials.

 E. IRS Website

 The Internal Revenue Service provides a great deal of current information, including forms, on its website.
 Although the browse capability works better than searching, the site offers search options for retrieving tax materials.

 The page listing "Basic Tools for Tax Pros" provides access to research materials, such as the code and regulations, the Internal Revenue Bulletin, and the Internal Revenue Manual.

 II.
 Starting Places